CopernicaMarketingSoftware/Documentation/Publisher/en/envelope-address-mx-record-settings-and-spf.md

 sender of the email.
 This is also the address that is used when someone clicks on 'reply' in his or her email program.
 The 'from' address can be set per document, or even per message in a mass mailing (if smarty personalization is used in the 'from' field).
-To identify yourself as the real sender, Sender ID can be configured for this domain.

 The envelope domain is the address has a more technical meaning and is not visible to recipients.
 If an email cannot be delivered, an error